BDC Hamburger Icon

 6. Look for a processor that offers level 2 or 3 processing.

-When you accept a credit card from a consumer, it’s processed as a level 1 transaction, which requires minimal information to process.
-However, if your clients are often other businesses and pay you using corporate cards, you’ll pay higher processing rates unless you provide the processor with additional transaction data.
+When your construction company accepts credit cards from consumers, the transactions are processed as level 1 transactions, which require minimal information to process.
+If your clients are often other businesses and pay you using corporate cards, however, you’ll pay higher processing rates unless you provide the processor with additional transaction data.

 7. Use a processor that accepts high-risk businesses.

-From a payment processor’s perspective, construction is a high-risk industry because of the high invoice amounts, irregular payment spacing, number of industry regulations and the fact that customers may make card-not-present transactions.
+From a payment processor’s perspective, construction is a high-risk industry because of the high invoice amounts, irregular payment spacing, numerous industry regulations, and the fact that customers may make card-not-present transactions.

 Credit card processing in high-risk industries isn’t appealing to many payment processors.
-Look for payment companies with experience doing contractor credit card processing, as these companies will be less likely to freeze your account when they see seemingly randomly spaced large sales.
+Look for payment companies with experience doing contractor credit card processing, because the companies will be less likely to freeze your account when they see seemingly randomly spaced large sales.

-In today’s technological world, ensuring the services and tools you use are secure is paramount.
-This is especially true when searching for a credit card processor.
-A payment security breach could be devastating to a contractor, so ensure the credit card processor you choose adheres to the Payment Card Industry Data Security Standard (PCI DSS).
+In today’s perpetually online world, ensuring the services and tools you use are secure is paramount.
+That’s especially true when searching for a credit card processor.
+A payment security breach could have devastating consequences for a contractor, so ensure the credit card processor you choose adheres to the Payment Card Industry Data Security Standard (PCI DSS).
 This set of standards helps protect users and businesses from potential credit card fraud.

-9. Be able to accept payments in multiple ways.
+9. Ensure that you can accept payments in multiple ways.

-When speaking with a sales rep, verify that the processor can support payments made on the go, over the phone and online.
-Ask if the processor can facilitate ACH payments and other digital payment methods, such as e-checks, giving customers more flexibility.
+When speaking with a sales rep, verify that the processor can support payments made in various ways, such as on the go, over the phone, and online.
+Also ask whether the processor can facilitate ACH payments and other digital payment methods, such as e-checks, to provide customers with greater flexibility.

-10. Ensure the payment software integrates with your existing software.
+10. Ensure that the payment software integrates with your existing software.

 Many payment processors integrate with the best accounting and invoicing software, so be sure the processor you choose can work with the software you already use.
 You may even be able to add a payment button to your electronic invoices, helping your customers quickly pay online.